Official: Liverpool announce second summer signing - Soccer24

 Thiago’s arrival follows the team’s first summer signing of Greece left-back Kostas Tsimikas.

-Speaking in his first Anfield interview, the Spain international said: Thiago: “I think this club describes what I am as well; I want to achieve all of the goals, win as many trophies as possible.
+Speaking in his first Anfield interview, the Spain international said: “I think this club describes what I am as well; I want to achieve all of the goals, win as many trophies as possible.
 It also [has] this kind of family [feeling] that I need because we [like to] have a very close relationship with the club.”

 Thiago is reported to have signed a four-year contract at Anfield and joins the Premier League champions having just won the treble in Germany.
+He will wear Jersey No 6.

 Comments